Short Answer: Yes, but you will need to use a third party addon or program to do so.

 Thunderbird Email Client – Using the Thunderbird Email Client for encrypted emails means you will also need the Addon called Enigmail.
 Click here to see how Thunderbird desktop client can digitally sign and encrypt messages with the optional plugin.

-Canary Email App (iPhone only as of this writing but the Android app is in early access phase) – this email app seems promising.
-I am personally using it now and I like it so far.
+Canary Email App (available for both iPhone, Android, and Mac) – this email app seems promising.
 They seem to have a real privacy focus AND they have the ability to encrypt email with any provider.
 You can either send encrypted email to any other Canary user automatically, or you can import your encryption keys and exchange encrypted emails with other users that are using encryption and compatible email clients or apps.
-Canary is also available for Mac desktop but I have not tested that.
+Canary is available for Mac desktop but I have not tested that.
 I suggest looking through Canary’s Help Desk to see if this is something you would be interested in.
 The biggest catch is that it is not free.
 As of this writing, it’s $20.